 Frill is a great choice because it’s a simple, intuitive way to collect product feedback, communicate with your customers, and announce ideas while maintaining a seamless customer experience on your site.
 With a sleek design, a lightning-quick interface, and a way to quickly organize feedback under Topics, you’ll spend less time managing responses and more time drawing insights.

-Best fit for: SaaS companies.
+Best fit for: Small ecommerce businesses

 Emojics is a multi-purpose reaction button tool that lets people share their feelings about your content.
 We love it because you can customize the widget with your own text, a CTA, and over 300 emojis.
 After reacting, you can even prompt users to leave their name and address or ask additional questions.
 Finally, you can even use it in emails.

-Best fit for: Small ecommerce businesses.
+Best fit for: Large ecommerce companies

 If you want an on-the-ground view of what your users are actually doing _with _your website, you need Hotjar.
 As a behavior analytics and website feedback widget, you’ll glean data on user behavior with heatmaps, surveys, and session recordings.

-Best fit for: Large ecommerce companies.
+Best fit for: Enterprise software companies

 Informizely takes a more traditional approach to user feedback by empowering website owners with a number of survey widgets.
 Choose between slide-in and popup website feedback widgets that include surveys, ratings, multiple-choice questions, or more.
 Informizely also has powerful targeting features to ensure you get feedback from the right customers.

 Pricing: The Lite plan costs $79 per month and gives you up to 250 monthly responses, while the Standard plan costs $159 per month and offers up to 2,500 monthly responses.